wwarthen/RomWBW/Source/Doc/SystemGuide.md

 is never swapped out and is used to contain software and operating systems that must remain in the Z80 address space.

+Throughout this document, this mechanism of selecting banks of memory into the lower 32K is referred to as memory management.
+Achieving this functionality requires some type of hardware which is generally referred to as the system's Memory Management Unit (MMU).
+RomWBW supports a variety of MMUs -- but they all perform the same function of swapping in/out banks of memory in the lower 32K of CPU address space.

 Figure 4.1 depicts the memory layout for a system running the CP/M operating system.
 Applications residing in TPA invoke BDOS services of CP/M, BDOS invokes the custom CBIOS APIs, and finally CBIOS